-This publication was made possible through support provided by the United States Agency for International Development (USAID), under the terms of the Cooperative Agreement No. GPO-A-00-07-0003-00.
-The contents of this document do not necessarily reflect the views or policies of USAID or Georgetown University.
+This publication was updated by IRH under the Passages Project.
+This document and the Passages Project are made possible by the generous support of the American people through the United States Agency for International Development (USAID) under the terms of the Cooperative Agreement No. AID-OAA-A-15-00042.
+The contents do not necessarily reflect the views or policies of USAID or Georgetown University.